Sup2point0/Assort/Bloons/monkey knowledge.md

 - Central Market restores 1 life per round, and Monkey Wall Street restores 3.
 - Monkey Village increases explosion radius of nearby military monkeys' explosive projectiles.
 - Primary Mentoring and Primary Expertise increase radius of village.
-- Stunted Growth: Grow Blocker slows down regrow bloons while they are in range.
+- Stunted Growth – Grow Blocker slows down regrow bloons while they are in range.
-- Revealing Radar: Radar Scanner temporarily reveals camo bloons while they are in range.
+- Revealing Radar – Radar Scanner temporarily reveals camo bloons while they are in range.
 - Monkey Commerce and Monkey Business cost less and are more effective.
 - Monkey City reduces cost of all monkeys by 5%.
 - Monkey City allows all Dart Monkeys to have Tier I, II and III upgrades for free, and a 25% discount on Tier IV upgrades.
 - Sentry Turrets last slightly longer and have increased attack range.
-- Fusion Sentry: Sentry Expert has a 2% chance of constructing a powerful fusion sentry, and Sentry Paragon has an 8% chance.
+- Fusion Sentry – Sentry Expert has a 2% chance of constructing a powerful fusion sentry, and Sentry Paragon has an 8% chance.
 - Cleansing Foam slows down bloons slightly.
-- Trap Filter: Bloon Trap can be set to trap only regular or MOAB-class bloons.
+- Trap Filter – Bloon Trap can be set to trap only regular or MOAB-class bloons.
-- Not So Impoppable: Start with 1 extra life on Impoppable difficulty!
+- Not So Impoppable – Start with 1 extra life on Impoppable difficulty!
 - All Monkeys sell for 5% more cash!
 - Start each game with $250 more cash!